ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-ova-manage-storage-accounts.md

 <properties
-   pageTitle="管理 StorSimple 儲存體帳戶 | Microsoft Azure"
-   description="說明如何使用 StorSimple Manager 的 [設定] 頁面，來為與 StorSimple Virtual Array 相關聯的儲存體帳戶新增、編輯、刪除或替換安全性金鑰。" services="storsimple"
-   documentationCenter="NA"
-   authors="alkohli"
+   pageTitle="Manage your StorSimple storage account | Microsoft Azure" description="Explains how you can use the StorSimple Manager Configure page to add, edit, delete, or rotate the security keys for a storage account associated with the StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"